Third-Party Reproduction in China: Why Many Travel Abroad

 Article 3(5) of the 2003 Ethical Principles of Assisted Human Reproductive Technology and Human Sperm Bank (人类辅助生殖技术和人类精子库伦理原则)

-It is important to note that all regulations to-date apply to medical personnel in medical institutions, and penalities or liability will be incurred by the institution or personnel.
+It is important to note that all regulations to-date apply to medical personnel in medical institutions, and penalties or liability will be incurred by the institution or personnel.
 This means that hospitals and doctors can lose their licenses to operate if they are found selling gametes or offering surrogacy.

 News reports note that there are black market agencies that provide egg donors or surrogates operating in China.
 These may face criminal prosecution for operating without a business license as an illegal business.
 Currently, there is not a provision to criminalize donors and intended parents who work with these agencies, but those who pursue black market solutions may still face legal or other consequences.
 Legal advice to understand the lawful processes and how to comply with them is strongly recommended for any intended parents considering third party reproduction in China.